-The value of sound local knowledge is critical.
-Despite the introduction of new technologies and equipment such as satellite navigation and mobile data, firefighters should not underestimate the importance of having the skills to understand, interpret and read a map to get to an incident site or location, or the ability to plot and communicate grid reference information to guide other fire and rescue service resources and supporting agencies.
-This is particularly relevant when dealing with rural or remote incidents.
+The value of sound local topographical knowledge is critical in this respect.
+Despite the introduction of new technologies and equipment such as satellite navigation and mobile data, firefighters should not underestimate the importance of having the skills to understand, interpret and read a map to get to an incident site/location or the ability to plot and communicate grid reference information to guide other fire and rescue service resources and supporting agencies, particularly when dealing with rural or remote incidents.

-Reference to the historical knowledge, intelligence, risk information and data gathered by a fire and rescue service and during pre-planning events such as site visits will also be vital.
-See National Operational Guidance: Operations for further information.
+Referring to the knowledge, intelligence, risk information and data gathered by a fire and rescue service in a community and during pre-planning events, such as 7.2(d) visits, will also be vital.
+Refer to the Operations guidance for further information.

 By the time the incident commander and firefighters arrive at an incident they will have begun to formulate a basic initial plan.
-However, once in attendance on the fire ground, they will be in a better position to collect further predictive information and verify the facts to help locate the fire.
+However, once in attendance on the fireground, they will be in a better position to collect further predictive information and verify the facts to help locate the fire.
 This may come from interviewing and interrogating a range of data sets including:

-- The original caller See National Operational Guidance: Operations for information on call handling and mobilising - The responsible person National Operational Guidance: Operations for further information - An appointed competent person - Casualties, the public and bystanders See National Operational Guidance: Performing rescues - Reconnaissance from fire and rescue service personnel and other emergency responders.
-See National Operational Guidance: Incident command for information on briefing and debriefing - Interrogation of systems and technologies including fire detection and fire protection systems - See National Operational Guidance: Fires in the built environment for further information - Mobile data systems
+- Original caller refer to the Operations guidance for information on call handling/mobilising - Responsible Person refer to the Operations guidance for further information - An appointed competent person - Casualties/public/bystanders.
+Refer to the Performing Rescues guidance - Reconnaissance from fire and rescue service personnel and other emergency responders.
+Refer to the Incident Command guidance for information on briefing and debriefing - Interrogation of systems and technologies including fire detection and fire protection systems refer to the Fires in the Built Environment guidance for further information - Mobile data systems